 It offers both protection from becoming over-humidified, as well as aiding

-For the collector with many guitars, or those that choose to display your guitars on hooks and stands, individual humidifiers can become a bit impractical.
-Under these circumstances I recommend a whole room humidifier such as you would find available at Target or Walmart.
+For the collector with many guitars, or those that choose to display guitars on hooks and stands, individual humidifiers can become a bit impractical.
+Under these circumstances we recommend a whole room humidifier such as those available at stores like Target or Walmart.

-These devices are plugged into the wall and can be used to humidify the air of the room your instruments are stored in rather than trying to isolate the instruments from it inside of a case.
-(Get one for your bedroom too!
-Your skin will thank you.)
-To use one, you just set the dial on the humidifier to the appropriate level, place an external sensor in the room to be certain that you are getting the proper moisture level, and refill as needed.
+These devices are plugged into the wall and can be used to humidify the air of the room your instruments are stored in, rather than isolating the instruments from it inside of a case.
+To use one, you simply set the dial on the humidifier to the appropriate level, place an external sensor in the room to be certain that you are getting the proper moisture level, and refill the reservoir as needed.

-There are several different types and sizes of humidifiers available in stores.
+There are several different types and sizes of humidifiers available.
 The one you choose will depend on your budget, the size of room to be humidified, and if you would prefer a filtered or unfiltered device.
-In shop we currently use a filterless, “cool mist”, “ultrasonic” style, with a Gallon and a half tank.
-It is made by Holmes.
-We like them because they are quiet, produce a visible mist that leaves no doubt as to if it is working, and are quite effective at restoring humidity to the air of a medium sized room.
-As far as required maintenance: we refill the reservoir once every day or two and empty and clean the device once every week or two.
+In shop we currently use an evaporative unit that is sold by “Aircare Products”.
+As for required maintenance: During the season, we refill the reservoir once every day or two.
+Once or twice a season the unit requires cleaning and filter replacement.
 Its a small price to pay for the benefits it produces.

-After learning about the humidity issues impacting their instrument, many a frustrated client has professed that the humidity damaged guitar must surely be defective.
-They reason that since the guitar in question is stored in the same location as others that are not showing the same symptoms, something must surely be defective with the instrument.
-Simply put, this is flawed logic.
+After learning about the humidity issues effecting their instrument, many a frustrated client has professed that “the guitar must be defective.”
+They logically reason that since the guitar in question is stored in the same location as others that are not showing the same symptoms, something must surely be defective with the instrument.